Biking For All Surface Preferences

 Routes from one town to the next and back are great short rides – most are 20 miles or less.
 Do just one hamlet-to-hamlet jaunt, or combine several for a longer adventure.
 Just keep in mind that the trail is primarily downhill between Gaylord and Indian River, with a net elevation loss of a very gradual 777 feet.

 7.6 miles, round-trip 15.6.
-Expect open farmlands and two tunnels.
+Expect to see lots of open farmlands and two unique tunnels.
+Another photo-worthy highlight is passing under Congdon Bridge, just north of Gaylord.
 Once you arrive in Vanderbilt, fuel up at the Elkhorn Grill, 8294 Mill St. Open seven days a week, this restaurant is known for its great burgers, pizza and spirits.

 Vanderbilt to Wolverine: